Playboy-Player/pytorch_dart/README.md

 ndk.dir=<path_to_your_ndk>/21.4.7075529
 ```

-After adding a column,your `local.properties` should look like this:
+After adding a row,your `local.properties` should look like this:

 ```gradle
 flutter.sdk=/home/pc/flutter